eed3si9n/eed3si9n.com/original/remote-caching-sbt-builds-with-bintray.md

 ### some more thoughts

 sbt 1.4.1 uses Git commit id as the remote cache id, but I don't think it's efficient since that would invalidate all the cache for each commit.
-A better solution probably is to use content hash of all inputs [sbt/sbt#5842](https://github.com/sbt/sbt/issues/5842).
+A better solution probably is to use content hash of all inputs [sbt/sbt#5842](https://github.com/sbt/sbt/issues/5842). [sbt/sbt#6026](https://github.com/sbt/sbt/pull/6026) is my PR that implements content-based remoteCacheId.

 To get better caching, we will likely have to cache more things like formatting states and generated code.
 We might also need to evaluate the repeatability of the generated code.